 - PetAir UK This UK-based service is run by vets and transports pets all over the world.
 They are experienced in bringing pets and service animals to the UK from North America and the Pacific Rim - but they are expensive.

-- PBS International Freight Shipment are agents for shipping dogs under the PETS scheme on Continental Airlines.
+- PBS International Freight Shipment are agents for shipping dogs under the PETS scheme on several international airlines.
 They can provide advice and an online quotation.

 - British Airways - Transporting Your Pet British Airways operates many of the authorized routes under the UK Pet Travel Scheme.
 This informative website has loads of useful information.